Rhinelander v. Rhinelander: Annulment trial

+Deception was a necessary element of the alleged fraud, however, and Davis had shown the jurors Jones's dark skin, and Rhinelander's testimony and letters proved he had seen her unclothed body many times before the marriage, making it clear she had not deceived him about her race.

-Rhinelander appealed several times but the verdict was upheld.
-He disappeared from public view but was discovered living in Nevada in July 1929.
-Rhinelander was using the assumed name "Lou Russell," had grown a mustache, put on weight and was working as a woodcutter.
+Rhinelander's legal team executed a series of appeals, first to the Appellate Division, and then the Court of Appeals, but the verdict was consistently upheld.
+He disappeared from public view but was eventually discovered living in Nevada, in July 1929.
+Rhinelander was using the assumed name "Lou Russell", had grown a mustache, put on weight, and was working as a woodcutter.
 Jones remained in New York where she filed a separation suit against Rhinelander, charging him with abandonment and his father with interference with the marriage.

 In December 1929, Rhinelander was granted a divorce by default in Las Vegas.
 The divorce was not recognized in New York, where Jones still had a separation suit pending.

 Rhinelander and Jones eventually reached a settlement in the separation suit.
-Rhinelander was ordered to pay Jones a lump sum of $32,500 (approximately $) and $3,600 a year for the remainder of her life—$300 a month, which was never adjusted for inflation.
+Rhinelander was ordered to pay Jones a lump sum of US$32,500 and US$3,600 a year for the remainder of her life, or US$300 a month, which was never adjusted for inflation.
 In return, Jones forfeited all claims to the Rhinelander estate and agreed not to use the Rhinelander name or to speak publicly or write about her story.
 She honored those terms for the rest of her life.
+After her death, however, the name on her tombstone was inscribed as "Alice J. Rhinelander".